Why might the risk of stable totalitarianism be an especially pressing problem?

 We’re unsure overall on where the balance of risks from surveillance lies: it’s hard to say whether the increase in safety from potentially existential catastrophes like advanced bioweapons is or is not worth risks to political freedom.
 As a result, it may be especially useful to develop ways of making surveillance more compatible with privacy and public oversight.

-We’d also be excited about people working specifically on reducing the risks of stable totalitarianism that could arise as a result of the development of AI — though we’re not sure exactly what this kind of work would look like.
+We’d also be excited about people working specifically on reducing the risks of stable totalitarianism that could arise as a result of the development of AI.
+We’re not sure exactly what this kind of work would look like, but these notes gesture at one possible direction.

 Learn more about risks of stable totalitarianism